qbee-io/tcpforwarder/README.md

     disconnection.
 Defaults to 5 minutes.

-    --proxy, An optional HTTP CONNECT or SOCKS5 proxy which will be used to reach the chisel server.
+    --proxy, An optional HTTP CONNECT or SOCKS5 proxy which will be used to reach the tcpforwarder server.
 Authentication can be specified inside the URL.
     For example, http://admin:password@my-server.com:8081
             or: socks://admin:password@my-server.com:1080